 10 Spots You Haven’t Thought Of For Your Next Australian Holiday, But Should

-Feel as though you’ve ‘done’ Australia?
+Feel as though you’ve done Australia?
 Ticked off the capital cities and major tourist attractions, and you’re looking for something new?

-Agnes Water, Queensland
+#1 Agnes Water, Queensland

-Located at the southern tip of the Great Barrier Reef, this area is known for its snorkelling, surfing, diving and kayaking.
+Located at the southern tip of the Great Barrier Reef, the area is known for its snorkelling, surfing, diving and kayaking.
 Keep an eye out for sea turtles, dugongs and humpback whales.
-And if you happen to be there in February, the Agnes Blues Roots and Rock Festival will be off and running.
+And, if you happen to be there in February, the Agnes Blues Roots and Rock Festival will be off and running.

 #2 Newcastle, New South Wales

 To top it off, there are beaches and sea baths galore, and top-notch restaurants popping up all over the place.

 #3 Alice Springs, Northern Territory

 Walk up Anzac Hill for a view of the city and sprawling red soil, or head to the Aboriginal Art and Culture Centre to learn about Arrente land and its people.

-Kangaroo Island, South Australia
+#4 Kangaroo Island, South Australia

-One third of the island is national park, so despite the name, you’ll see a lot more than kangaroos.
+One third of the island is national park, so, despite the name, you’ll see a lot more than kangaroos.
 From sea lions and bats, to goannas and echidnas, Kangaroo Island is teeming with unique wildlife.
 When you’re finished spotting animal friends, check out some of the island’s local seafood and artisanal produce.

 #5 Yamba, New South Wales

-The chilled out beachside town of Yamba is Australian east coast beauty at its finest.
+The chilled out beachside town of Yamba is Australian east-coast beauty at its finest.
 Located at the mouth of the Clarence River, Yamba is your typical family holiday location reminiscent of what bohemian Byron Bay used to be.

 Home of famous Aussie surfer Nat Young, Yamba is the place for waves, swimming holes, bush walks and water sports.
 Drive just up the road to Yuraygir National Park for some camping and coastal strolls to walk off the fish and chips.

 #6 Magnetic Island, Queensland

-Of course, you’ve got all your seaside options in Magnetic Island – snorkelling, water-skiing, scuba diving and kayaking – but horse riding on the beach has to top the lot.
-Horseshoe Bay Ranch has been offering the friendliest of ponies to tourists of all ages who want to see the island from atop a gentle giant.
+Of course, you’ve got all your seaside options on Magnetic Island – snorkelling, water-skiing, scuba diving and kayaking – but horse riding on the beach has to top the lot.
+Horseshoe Bay Ranch has made the friendliest of ponies available to tourists of all ages who want to see the island from atop a gentle giant.
 The rides last for two hours and take you through the native bushland; you can even go bareback in the waves.

 #7 Bermagui, New South Wales

 If you’ve always wanted to catch your own fish for dinner, this is the place.
 Do it from a beach, a boat, a rock, or by the side of an estuary and you’ll most likely get at least a few nibbles.
 With any luck, you can bring home a bream or a flathead for a feast.

 #8 Lakes Entrance, Victoria

-Lakes Entrance is a cruisy four-hour drive from Melbourne and boasts Australia’s most extensive inland network of waterways, the infamous Ninety Mile Beach and easy access to nearby Raymond Island and Lake Tyers.
+Lakes Entrance is a cruisy four-hour drive from Melbourne and boasts Australia’s most extensive inland network of waterways, the infamous Ninety Mile Beach, and easy access to nearby Raymond Island and Lake Tyers.
 You could enjoy the beachside by foot, but you could also hire a bike or a paddleboat to mix it up a bit.

 Nearby Cradle Mountain and its dramatic rock formations, alpine heathlands and glacial lakes will make you wonder why you didn’t come to Tasmania sooner.
 Get some culture at the Queen Victoria Museum and Art Gallery and a walk at Cataract Gorge to warm up those muscles before heading into the mountains.

 #10 Broome, Western Australia

-Depending on what time of year you go, yes, there may be a chance of the odd stinger or Jurassic Park-sized crocodile, but if you keep your wits about you, you’ll be fine.
+Depending on what time of year you go, there may be a chance of the odd stinger or Jurassic Park-sized crocodile, but if you keep your wits about you, you’ll be fine.
 Even if you have to look at the water instead of getting in it, your eyes will be pretty stoked.